Roz Young

 Rosamond McPherson "Roz" Young (October 4, 1912 – September 18, 2005) was an author, educator, historian, and for more than 25 years a "beloved" columnist for The Dayton Daily News and, prior to that, The Journal Herald in Dayton, Ohio.
 Her columns appeared on the Op-Ed page at a time when few women received bylines outside the Women's Pages.
 She was noted for taking other writers to task for lapses in grammar and for frequently including mention of her cat, Edith, in her columns.

 Early life and education

 Young was born in Dayton, Ohio on October 4, 1912, to artist Harry W. and Isabel Gilbert McPherson.
-She graduated from Dayton's Steel High School in 1930 and received a bachelor's degree (1934) and a Master's (1936) from Oberlin College.
+She graduated from Dayton's Steele High School in 1930 and received a bachelor's degree (1934) and a Master's (1936) from Oberlin College.

 Early career

 After receiving her degree in English literature from Oberlin College in 1934, Young applied for a job at the Dayton Journal, who told her "We don't hire women!
 But if you want to work for free, we'll let you."
 At her mother's insistence she returned to school to get a degree she could use to make a living.
 Young taught English, German, Latin and journalism for more than thirty years at Wilbur Wright and then High School, both in Dayton.
 "It took me until 1970 to work my way out of the classroom."
 She replaced "legendary" columnist Marj Heyduck, who died that year.